TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 #### Backplane connector
 The backplane side, using a [MSTB 2,5 HC/ 3-ST-5,08](https://www.phoenixcontact.com/en-us/products/pcb-plug-mstb-25-hc-3-st-508-1911978) connector, is straightforward:

-1. Cut back the outer sheath by 5 cm and remove it
+1. Cut back the outer sheath by 5 cm and remove it.
-2. Trim the braid to about 1 cm and fold it back
+2. Trim the braid to about 1 cm and fold it back.
-3. Put shrink tube over the braid and the cut
+3. Put shrink tube over the braid and the cut.
-4. Strip the three wires using a wire stripper
+4. Strip the three wires using a wire stripper.
-5. Twist the cores
+5. Twist the cores.
-6. Insert the wire labeled number 1 into position 1, the green/yellow wire then goes into the center, and the black wire labeled number 2 must be inserted into position 3
+6. Insert the wire labeled number 1 into position 1, the green/yellow wire then goes into the center, and the black wire labeled number 2 must be inserted into position 3.

 #### Power supply connectors
 The 4 mm connectors for the DC power supply require more work because the common conductor needs to be spliced.
 The desired end result is: